OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Schedule Component/ScheduleComponentDesignDocument.md

-Author: Nicole Carrero
+Author: NC
 Creation Date: 8/19/2020

-Updated On: 05/13/2021
+Updated By: NC
-Updated By: Dairon Hernandez
+Updated On: 6/16/2021

 **Schedule Component**

 **Context**

-- Problem: Users cannot schedule when a Robot Job is performed.
-An administrator should be able to define a trigger that will be utilized for the scheduling of Robot Jobs.
+- Problem: Users cannot schedule when a robot job is performed.
+An administrator should be able to define a trigger that will be utilized for the scheduling of robot jobs.
 An administrator should be able to view a list of existing triggers and edit or delete them.
 An administrator should be able to utilize time-based triggering through CRON expressions and disable triggers as needed.
 - Requirements: Ensure than an administrator is able to create schedules with a set name and type and utilize CRON expressions to perform schedule-based triggering.
 Ensure that an administrator and user are able to view and edit a schedule from a list of all active schedules and disable them as needed.

 **Component Scope**